mmanzi/gradientdomain-mitsuba/README.txt

 License Information:
 --------------------

+  All source code files contain their licensing information.

-For completeness, here is the license for the screened Poisson reconstruction code.
+  Most notably, unlike Mitsuba code, the screened Poisson reconstruction
+    code is NOT covered by GNU GPL 3, but the following license:

   Copyright (c) 2015, NVIDIA CORPORATION.
 All rights reserved.